RevoluPowered/Godot-VSCode-Files/README.md

 - CodeLLDB (tighter integration than the default C++ llvm provider instead of only output scanning, we support both in this vscode setup)

-Once you have the pre-requisites installed you need to update the following line to be your project you would like to launch on starting the C++ build of godot:
+Once you have the pre-requisites installed, you need to update all the lines with the correct project path:
 ```json
  "args": ["--path", "/home/gordon/Projects/CorpSquad/CorpSquad.ModelTest", "-e", "-v"],
 ```